 Some of the more expensive earbuds come with a contoured collar that wraps around the back of the neck.
 The collar can be used to control all the earbud functions, including volume, track changes, and balance.
 They resist movement and give you control of sound without using a smartphone, laptop, or another device.

 Corded earbuds may have a few on-cord controls, such as volume and microphone adjustment.
 A microphone on the cord allows you to talk on the phone hands-free.

 Wireless earbuds most often use Bluetooth to connect to a smartphone, tablet, laptop, or TV.
 Without cords to tangle, they provide great mobility.
-If you buy wireless earbuds, check that they are compatible with the device with which you want to connect them.
+If you buy wireless earbuds, check that they are compatible with the device you want to connect them to.

 Y-Exit cords are what you might consider the standard cord design; a wire exits each earbud, and the two wires come together to connect to your device.

 Asymmetric cords are a bit lower profile.
 A wire is attached to one earbud, comes around the back of the neck to the other bud, then over the shoulder, to connect to your device.
 This arrangement works for those who don’t like a cord dangling down the front of the neck.

 For less than $15, you can find corded earbuds with a few extra features, like noise reduction and on-cord microphones.
 The sound quality and durability tend to suffer in this range.

 From $20 to $50 are earbuds made of more expensive materials like wood and metal.
 Some have special features, including bass enhancement, extended battery times for wireless models, and noise reduction.